 DM: We have a lot of regular customers.
-We’re here, the 210 is only a half-mile over the hill.
-We get a lot of customers from the west side going to Palm Springs or Las Vegas.
+The 210 is only a half-mile over the hill.
+We get a lot of customers from the west side going to Las Vegas.
 They’ll stop here on the way.
 We get a lot of those like Huell Howser did.
 A lot of Japanese that live in Gardena or Torrance stop by and go back.

 GR: What’s the future of donuts for you?

 DM: It’ll end very soon.
 I traveled the world already before I opened the donut shop, before I worked at J.C.
 Penney.
 When I was in the military I was stationed in Japan.
 We went from Alaska to Thailand, especially during the Vietnam War.
 After I got out of the military and worked at Penney’s, I was actually going to quit Penney’s to travel Europe.
-They gave me a month off to travel.
-I was the only person they allowed to do that.
-I saw all of Europe and everything else.
+They gave me a month off; I was the only person they allowed to do that.
 Then I saw Colorado and west Utah.
 I haven’t seen north like Washington.
 I have never seen the East except Washington D.C. and Virginia.
 I would love to see the East.
 I’d love to see New Orleans.
-I have a friend from the military who said we’ll go eat oysters because we ate oysters in Japan.
+I have a friend from the military who said we’ll go eat oysters, because we ate oysters in Japan.
 I’d love to see much of the South and part of the North.
 I loved reading about the Civil War so I’d like to see those sites.

 GR: Are you going to retire soon?

 DM: I’d like to retire soon.
 I just want to be able to say, “Okay, let’s go and do this.”
 Nowadays, even when we travel, I don’t like to stay just 1, 2, or 3 days.
-I like to stay for a week or a week and a half.
+I like to stay for a week.
 Even when we go to Europe, we stay for three weeks and then come back.
 I’d like to do that more and more.

 GR: If you retire, will you still eat donuts?